-The two most common problems that arise when trying to make hard-boiled eggs are achieving the proper doneness (because nobody likes sulfuric green yolks) and egg shells that just won’t peel off without taking a big chunk of the white with it.
+The two most common problems that arise when trying to make hard-boiled eggs are improper doneness (because nobody likes sulfuric green yolks) and egg shells that just won’t peel off without taking a big chunk of the white with them.

-Make the process easier use this headache-free method for the easiest hard-boiled eggs.
+To make the process easier, use this headache-free five-step method for the easiest hard-boiled eggs:

-Step 2: Bring the cold water to a boil.
-Once the water arrives at a rolling, bubbling boil, then turn the heat off, cover the pan, and remove it from the heat.
-Allow the eggs to sit in the water until they are cooked; about 9 minutes for medium eggs and 12 minutes for large eggs.
-Follow this timing to ensure that the eggs will be perfectly cooked with bright yellow yolks and non-rubbery egg whites.
+After your eggs, water and a tiny splash if vinegar are in your pot, bring the cold water to a boil over high heat, leaving the pot uncovered.
+Once the water arrives at a rolling, bubbling boil, turn the heat off, cover the pot and remove it from the heat.
+Allow the eggs to sit in the water until they are cooked; 9 minutes for medium-sized eggs and 12 minutes for large eggs.
+This timing ensures that the eggs will be perfectly cooked with bright yellow yolks and non-rubbery egg whites.

-Step 3: When the timer goes off, remove the eggs from the hot water and place them in a large bowl of cool water to halt the cooking process and lower the temperature of the eggs.
+When the timer goes off, remove the eggs from the hot water and place them in a large bowl of ice-cold water to halt the cooking process and lower the temperature of the eggs.
 When the eggs reach room temperature, it’s time to peel them — any colder and they’ll be tougher to peel.